AaronAlexiuc/low-hr-workouts-support/README.md

-Low HR Workouts – Support
+SteadyStrength – Support

-Thank you for using Low HR Workouts!
+Thank you for using SteadyStrength!

 If you need help, found a bug, or have suggestions, please contact: